TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 * `include/MiniJava.str`: the signature for ASTs of your language.
 * `include/MiniJava-parenthesize.str`: strategies to add parentheses to an AST according to the priorities of your language.
 * `include/minijava.ctree` and/or `include/minijava.jar`: compiled Stratego code of your language.

-### Preliminaries

-Before you start with the actual assignment, you should make sure that

-1. your syntax definition provides all start symbols needed by your test cases,
-2. your context-free syntax is specified in templates of the form

-        Sort             = <...>
-        Sort.Constructor = <...>
-        Sort             = [...]
-        Sort.Constructor = [...]

-3. your start symbol in `editor/MiniJava.main.esv` is set to `Program` or `Start` so that your editor accepts only complete MiniJava programs.

 ### Pretty-Printing